matomo-org/developer-documentation/docs/Hooks.md

 ## Site

 #### Site.getSiteAttributes
-_Defined in [Piwik/Tracker/Cache](https://github.com/piwik/piwik/blob/master/core/Tracker/Cache.php) in line [64](https://github.com/piwik/piwik/blob/master/core/Tracker/Cache.php#L64)_
+_Defined in [Piwik/Tracker/Cache](https://github.com/piwik/piwik/blob/master/core/Tracker/Cache.php) in line [68](https://github.com/piwik/piwik/blob/master/core/Tracker/Cache.php#L68)_

+This hook is called to get the details of a specific site depending on the id.
+You can use this to add any custom attributes to the website.

 Callback Signature:
 <pre><code>function(&amp;$content, $idSite)</code></pre>